-Windows Phone voice recognition receives improvements to be faster and more accurateAlex Wagner - Deputy Managing Editor, News Desk
+Windows Phone voice recognition receives improvements to be faster and more accurateAlex Wagner - Editorial Director of News and Content

 Remember that video demonstration of improved voice recognition in Windows Phone 8 that leaked out earlier this year?
 It looks like Windows Phone users will finally be able to try out those improvements for themselves, as Microsoft announced today that it's made voice search on Windows Phone twice as fast and 15 percent more accurate.